 - They are also known as ‘narrator focalisers’ or, to writers, simply as ‘narrators’, because the focus of perception seems to be that of someone narrating the story.

-- Perception of the story comes to us via a character in a story.
+- Perception of the story comes to the audience via a character in a story.

 - In narratology these are known as ‘character focalisers’.